 8 min read

 GEO and SEO share a goal - getting your website found by people who are searching.
 But the signals that drive each are different enough that a strong SEO strategy does not automatically translate into good GEO performance.
 Here is what sets them apart.
+You can check any site's GEO and SEO scores for free at SearchScore.

 Key Takeaway